Why Broiled Grapefruit?

-The name Broiled Grapefruit came about after researching foods that were popular in the fifties.
+The name Broiled Grapefruit came about after researching foods that were popular in the 1950’s.
 This appetizer was particularly favored throughout the 50's, 60's and 70's showcasing the fruit broiled to perfection and topped with sugar.
-Inspired by my collection of old cookbooks Broiled Grapefruit was born while testing and revising recipes for my cookbook titled The Little Dessert Cookbook.
-The vibrant colors of the fruit paired with its' health benefits parallels my mission for this blog, to retain some of the stylistic elements from the past while showcasing select revised recipes.
+Inspired by my collection of old cookbooks Broiled Grapefruit was born while testing and revising recipes for a cookbook I wrote, titled The Little Vegan Dessert Cookbook.
+The vibrant colors of the fruit paired with its' health benefits parallels my mission for this blog, to share images and artwork from the past while showcasing select revised recipes.

 1 pink grapefruit, wiped and halved crosswise